-University of Wisconsin System to ‘restrict’ TikTok use
+University of Wisconsin System bans TikTok use

 MADISON, Wis.
-(AP) — University of Wisconsin System officials said Tuesday that they will restrict the use of TikTok on system devices.
+(AP) — University of Wisconsin System officials said Tuesday that they will ban the use of TikTok on system devices.

-System spokesman Mark Pitsch told The Associated Press about the move in an email.
-He didn’t explain whether the system was banning the app or limiting its use to only certain situations.
-He didn’t immediately respond to follow-up inquiries seeking more details.
+System spokesman Mark Pitsch told The Associated Press about the move in email statements.

 Nearly half of the states nationwide have blocked the popular social media app owned by a Chinese company.
 Earlier this month, Democratic Gov. Tony Evers banned the use of TikTok on Wisconsin state phones and other devices, citing potential risks to privacy, safety and security.